227903

 Do plumbers charge for camera inspection?

-Yes most do, but some include it with other services.
+Yes, though some include it with other services.

 How long does it take?

-Most camera inspections take 30 to 60 minutes.
+Most inspections take 30 to 60 minutes.

 Author Image